mofanv/darknetz/README.md

 This is an application that runs several layers of a Deep Neural Network (DNN) model in TrustZone.

-This application is based on [Darknet DNN framework](https://pjreddie.com/darknet/) and need to be run with [OP-TEE](https://www.op-tee.org/), a open source framework for Arm TrustZone.
+This application is based on [Darknet DNN framework](https://pjreddie.com/darknet/) and needs to be run with [OP-TEE](https://www.op-tee.org/), an open source framework for Arm TrustZone.

 # Prerequisites
 You can run this application with real TrustZone or a simulated one by using QEMU.